Best Auto Loan Rates in March 2025

 +

-However, LightStream auto loans are unsecured.
-This means it doesn’t use your car as collateral (as is the case on a traditional auto loan).
-In trade, LightStream’s rates are a little higher than others on this list.
-Collateral loans typically come with cheaper rates because they are less risky for the lender.
+LightStream auto loans are unsecured — that means it doesn’t use your car as collateral, as is the case on a traditional auto loan.
+However, LightStream’s rates are a little higher than others on this list.
+(In contrast, collateral loans typically come with cheaper rates because they’re less risky for the lender.)

 How to qualify